AriaChristensen/startup/notes.md

 Here is a link to my CodePen with syntax for media: https://codepen.io/Aria-Christensen/pen/KKbRgjy

 ## CSS
+Here is a link to my CodePen with some basic CSS: https://codepen.io/AriaChristensen/pen/MWZMRxj.

+CSS is used to style webpages and can do easy animations.

+## CSS

 Here is a link to my CodePen with some basic CSS commands: https://codepen.io/Aria-Christensen/pen/abPPpbV